Pumpkin crumb cake

 In a separate, medium bowl add your dry ingredients - brown sugar, granulated sugar, cinnamon, flour, and salt.
 Give them a mix to combine.

-Pour in your melted butter and use a spoon to mix until clumps begin to form.
-Once your dry ingredients are combined in fully with your butter but there are still small and medium sized clumps formed, stop mixing and set your bowl of crumb aside.
+Pour in your melted butter and use a fork to mix until clumps begin to form.
+Once your dry ingredients are combined in fully with your butter but there are still small and medium sized clumps formed, stop mixing and set your bowl of crumb into the fridge.

 Next, make your cake batter.
-Melt the butter for your cake batter (12 tablespoons) and combine it in a large bowl with both sugars using a whisk.
+Melt the butter for your cake batter and combine it in a large bowl with both sugars using a whisk.

-Next, pour in your canned pumpkin, sour cream, and vanilla extract.
+Next, pour in your canned pumpkin and sour cream.
 Use your whisk to keep stirring until everything is truly incorporated.
 Note: if your sour cream is cold, this may take a bit more muscle so keep going!

 Finally, add in your dry ingredients - flour, salt, baking powder, and pumpkin spice.
 Begin mixing with your whisk to break up any clumps, and once your dry ingredients are about halfway incorporated, I recommend switching to a spatula or large spoon to ensure you don't over mix your cake batter.
 Once you see no more dry ingredients, you can stop mixing.

-Place your cake into the 350 degree oven to bake for about 35 minutes.
-You can check it at about 30 minutes if you're concerned about it over baking, and know that you can always add time.
-Once a toothpick or sharp knife comes out clean and your cake doesn't wiggle when you shake it, you'll know it's done!
+Place your cake into the 350 degree oven to bake for about 30 to 35 minutes.
+I recommend checking at 30 minutes to ensure you don't over bake, and know that you can always add time.
+Once your cake doesn't wiggle when you shake it, you'll know it's done!
 Your crumb should also be ever so slightly more brown than it was when you placed your cake into the oven.

 Allow your cake to cool for about 30 minutes to an hour, slice, and enjoy!